-Revelation 17:14 tells us, “They will wage war against the Lamb, but the Lamb will triumph over them because he is Lord of lords and Kings of kings – and with him will be his called, chosen and faithful followers.”
+Revelation 17:14 says, “They will wage war against the Lamb, but the Lamb will triumph over them because he is Lord of lords and Kings of kings – and with him will be his called, chosen and faithful followers.”

 What We Should Learn About the Lordship of Jesus Christ

-There are many truths that we need to learn about the lordship of Jesus.
+We need to learn many truths about the Lordship of Jesus.
 For starters, Jesus is Lord because He is God.
 God has three divine Persons: the Father, the Son, and the Holy Spirit.
 Every one of these Persons is fully God.
 Hence, Jesus, being God the Son, is Lord.
 He is the ruler of all things created here on Earth.
-Psalm 103:19 tells us that “The Lord has established his throne in heaven, and his kingdom rules over all.”
+Psalm 103:19 says, “The Lord has established his throne in heaven, and his kingdom rules over all.”
 This rule is not just comprehensive in its extent, which is over all of space and time.
-It is comprehensive in its details as well.
+It is complete in its details as well.
 So, Jesus rules every aspect of everything in the universe.

 Jesus is Lord because He has saved us from our sins.
 He has attained perfect obedience and universal dominion.
 Due to His resurrection and ascension, He has been enthroned at His Father’s right hand.